-This taught Masters is designed to provide you with an advanced programme of study in Medical Physics.
-It provides an understanding of the application of physics and technology to a range of disciplines within medical physics at a level appropriate for a professional physicist.
-We have expertise in traditional areas like ionising radiation, but also specialist sections in PET Scanning, Ophthalmology, Urology, Informatics and leading researchers in MRI.
+The aim of this programme is to provide an understanding of the application of physics and technology to a range of disciplines within medical physics at a level appropriate for a professional physicist and to equip you for employment in a clinical environment.

 Why this programme